novaugust/code-wyoming-wiki/Day-25.md

         Alternatively, use "mailto" to open the user's default email client with your info
 * method: get / post
 * autocomplete: on/off (html5)

+#### Method

+* get (default)
+    The data sent via get requests is tacked onto the URL sent to the server, separated by a question mark.
+This is appropriate for allowing users to bookmark the location of what they were sent to.
+It has a length limit.
+* post
+    Post is best for secure data, like credit cards or other personal info.
+It's also preferable for sending large amounts of data.

 ## Form Controls